haya-aldossary/Data-Wrangling-Project-3-Udacity/Report.md

 ### Suggestions and ideas:

+There are several apportunities for further cleaning and validating data later on:

 -	It should be some rules that prevent users from entering wrong format especially in postcode and phone numbers.
+For example, providng a parser to parse every single word entered by users.
 -	Encourage tourists and residents to improve their city map that would make the life direction as a piece of cake.
+For Example, providing a QR Code or Image code in each place for there fukk address which is something costless but very effective
 -	Add a column for additional info about address (optional to fill).
 -	Prevent users from using ( - / \ | ), which might be reduced the number of entering mistake.f
 -	Did not accept one letter or one number in any field.
--	Regarding of duplicating values in all field like what I mentioned before in postcode as a user fill all fields with the same value, some verification rules might be applied.
+-	Regarding of duplicating values in all field some verification rules might be applied.
 -	In phone number field, some auditing can be applied: o	Using regex re.compile(r'\+44\s\d{2}\s\d{4}\s\d{4}') as United Kingdom phone line format is: +44 XX XXXX XXXX and auditing the following. o	Check for valid phone number format.